Axway/api-builder-docs/content/en/docs/Best_Practices.md

 ---
 title: Best Practices
-linkTitle: Best Practices
+linkTitle: Best practices
+description: ADD A DESCRIPTION
 weight: 30
-date: 2021-03-02
+date: 2021-05-17
 ---

-Modifying this file to see what happens with the Last modified date and footer info.

 {{% variables/apibuilder_prod_name %}} is a low-code / no-code developer application that you use to design and build a service using secure, modular, and re-usable components.
 When used correctly, it can be a very powerful useful tool in your organization.
 Below are a list of some suggestions to help you get the most out of {{% variables/apibuilder_prod_name %}}.
 For further reading on generic best practices for microservice development and deployment, be sure to check out the [twelve-factor app](https://12factor.net/) methodology, which this guide has borrowed from.
 If you have any questions or feedback, you can use [Axway's support portal](https://support.axway.com/).